microsoft/tilecode/manual.md

 # Tour of TileCode {#tour}

 Let's take a quick tour through the various screens of TileCode.
 All editing takes place via the tile paradigm:
-* move the square-shaped cursor between adjacent tiles using the direction pad (dpad);
+* move the square-shaped cursor between nearby tiles using the direction pad (dpad);
 * select a tile using the **A** button to perform an action;
 * press the **B** button to take you back to the menu of the current screen or to the previous screen